-Session rules are designed for the cleansing of any time session data, which can include when users log in and log out from a website or other platform, schedules of events such as TV listings, or User-Generated-Content, entries with a time element in platforms such as crowdsourcing sites.
+Sessions are designed for the cleansing of any time session data, which can include when users log in and log out from a website or other platform, schedules of events such as TV listings, or User-Generated-Content, entries with a time element in platforms such as crowdsourcing sites.
 A failure to get the data entered correctly in TV listings can result in all the shows for a particular time segment, such as for a particular day in a particular channel, being displayed wrongly, making the TV Listings worse than useless and actively misleading.
 Failure in login or UGC info might result in an inability to comply with legal requirements.
 For instance if a financial institution has mistakes in its time session information this may impede a fraud investigation.

 Spotless recognises how important accurate session data is, both because of compliance and also because a single failure here can mess up a whole set of data.
 We want to ensure that these commonly found session errors will never plague your business again.

-One problematic example which often requires data validation rules is date-and-time data, due to the many different date formats which are commonly used throughout the world.
+One problematic example which often requires data validation is date-and-time data, due to the many different date formats which are commonly used throughout the world.
 We can most of us recognise that 08:00 on 08-17-2016 is the same moment in time as 17-08-2016 or 17-08-16 though a software programme may not recognise these different formats and might even think the latter example was referring to August 1916.
 We'd also recognise 8am on 17th August, 2016 is the same time-and-data as the previous examples but most automated processes would fail to do so.
 Yet getting the time-and-date wrong, even once, can mess up large quantities of data, can get us in trouble with legal authorities for lack of compliance or could result in the delay of sending out an urgent delivery which had to arrive within 48 hours of the time it was sent out.

 To get started with Spotless Data Quality API you can test a file in a CSV or TSV format by scrolling down the home page to where it says Add Your Data File or you create a new plan here.
-You will need to sign in first using your facebook or github account or simply with your email address, but be aware that if there are problems with your file and the rules you applied to it, resulting in an automatic flag being sent to our data science team who will use these contact details to get in touch with you so you can discuss what to do next.
+You will need to sign in first using your facebook or github account or simply with your email address, but be aware that if there are problems with your file and the filters you applied to it, resulting in an automatic flag being sent to our data science team who will use these contact details to get in touch with you so you can discuss what to do next.

 We guarantee that your data will be secure and not visible available to any 3rd parties during the period of time it is in our care, using the https protocol among our security precautions.